For this Raspberry Pi Kiosk tutorial, we will be showing you how you can set up your Pi as a Kiosk using the popular web browser, Chromium.

 There are so many ways you can extend this tutorial.
 For example, you can set up a web server on the Raspberry Pi and have it serve local web pages to be displayed on your Kiosk.
 It’s perfect if you want the results of a competition or basically any other sort of information you want to be displayed.

 By now you should have your Raspberry Pi successfully booting into the Kiosk mode of Chromium.
-If you have any issues with this Raspberry Pi kiosk tutorial or want to leave feedback, then feel free to sign up for our forums.
+If you have any issues with this Raspberry Pi kiosk tutorial or want to leave feedback, then feel free to leave a comment below.